 IMPACT

-UNMAS Syria Response Programme (SRP) UNMAS SRP aims to ensure that the “Syrian population benefits from safe access to basic services and livelihood opportunities,” by enabling “humanitarian and early recovery partners to deliver free from the risk of EO contamination”.
-Under this vision, UNMAS SRP will operate as an enabler of the humanitarian and early recovery response in the country.
+UNMAS Syria Response Programme’s (SRP) aim is to ensure that “the Syrian population benefits from safe access to basic services and livelihood opportunities;” by enabling the “humanitarian and early recovery partners to deliver free from the risk of explosive ordnance contamination.”
+Under this vision, UNMAS SRP operates as an enabler of the humanitarian and early recovery response in the country.
+Since launching this approach in Aug 2023, UNMAS was able to make these achievements:

-UNMAS SRP collects data on victims of explosive ordnance incidents, and has provided victim assistance (VA) services to 14,135 people in need, out of whom 1,342 were EO incident survivors.
-The delivered services included 557 medical and prosthetics services, 777 socio-economic insertion support, and 1,972 cash assistance services to improve access to services and reduce vulnerabilities by addressing the economic/social barriers for persons with disabilities, including survivors of EO accidents.
-A pilot inclusive initiative was implemented by recruiting and training six EO incident survivors to deliver EORE sessions to the community, as part of the joint RE/VA project in Rural Damascus.
+14,135 victims and people with disability provided with services - UNMAS SRP collects data on victims of EO incidents, and has provided victim assistance (VA) services to 14,135 victims and people with disability, out of whom 1,342 were EO incident survivors.
+The delivered services included 557 medical treatments and prosthetics, 777 socio-economic insertion services, and 1,972 cash assistance grants to improve access to services and reduce vulnerabilities.
+A pilot inclusive initiative was implemented by recruiting and training six EO incident survivors to deliver EORE sessions to the community, as part of a joint EORE/VA project in Rural Damascus.
+UNMAS maintained leadership of the VA working group, including updating the VA service mapping, activating and expanding the VA referral system and sharing recent VA standards and guidance.
+During the Brussels VIII Conference on Syria in May 2024, UNMAS SRP supported UNDP in advocating for disability inclusion.

 ABOUT